Top Online Statistical Resources

 Walk-in (or by appointment) statistical help is offered at Mann Library in the shared Statistical Consulting Area (map it) For hours and other information, please see the CISER consulting services page.

 The Cornell Statistical Consulting Unit (CSCU) helps faculty, students and staff with the application of statistical methods in their research.
 They assist researchers with the method section of grant proposals, the design of their experiments or surveys, the organization of the data, the planning and implementation of the statistical analysis, and the interpretation and write up of results.
-Statistical consultants at CSCU are available during walk-in hours or by appointment in Savage Hall (B07-B13).
+Statistical consultants at CSCU are available by appointment in Savage Hall (B07-B13).
 For hours and more information the CSCU information page.